-The student must prepare and submit a written notification and submit it to Travis Ramberg, owner/operator.
+The student must prepare and submit a written notification and submit it to Suzanne Reynolds Director of Admissions.
 The document must contain the students name, address, date and the reason for withdrawal.
 All financial obligations on the part of the school and the student will be calculated based on the hours not yet completed.